knowledgepixels/slides/metagov-nanopubs/slides.md

 ---

+## Current Knowledge Sharing is very Inefficient

+- Scholarly knowledge mostly published as _narratives_ in papers (not as database entries)
+- _No reliable automatic processing_ for aggregation, question answering, etc.
+- Contributions to scholarly discourse in social media or blogs are _disconnected and not rewarded_
+- ...

+---

 ## <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 8 8" height="1ex"><path d="M5,8H8L3,0H0M8,4.8V0H5M0,3.2V8H3"/></svg>  What are Nanopublications?

 - _Tiny packages of knowledge graph contributions_